-Among the local and regional produce inside are Lindy’s Marinated Sundried Tomatoes, Falcon Grove vinegars and olive oils, Nelson’s Honey, Kulaba Olives, Pure Western Honey, Tall Poppy Gourmet relishes and dressings, Rosie’s Honey Mustard Dressing, Eden Valley Olives, The Spice Trading Company spice and dip mixes, Treasured Traditions jams, Murrungundy Pistachios, Pally Pecans.
+Among the local and regional produce inside are Lindy’s Marinated Sundried Tomatoes, Nelson’s Honey, Tall Poppy Gourmet relishes and dressings, Rosie’s Honey Mustard Dressing, Eden Valley Olives, Princess Pantry jams, Murrungundy Pistachios, and Pally Pecans.

-You will also find a fantastic selection of souvenirs to remind you of your time in the shire.
-From hat pins, caps, collectable spoons and stickers to thermos mugs, drink bottles, T-shirts and beautiful hessian bags.
-We also have a stylish range of Linen Press tea towels, mugs, aprons, tote and shopper bags, double and single oven mitts, and pot holders, in botanical,blue wren and coloured themes.
+You will also find a fantastic selection of souvenirs to remind you of your time in the region.
+From magnets, collectable spoons and stickers to coffee mugs, T-shirts and beautiful hessian bags.
+We also have a stylish range of Linen Press tea towels, mugs, aprons, tote and shopper bags, double and single oven mitts, and pot holders, in various themes.
 For the little ones, you will find a bounty of soft toys and other fun souvenirs.

 The Narrabri Region Visitor Information Centre is located on Tibbereena Street (Newell Highway) in Narrabri.
-The building is easily identified by the giant blue "i".
+The building is easily identified by the giant yellow "i".